 Installation is the reversal of the removal process.
-The first step is to put the metal plate with the posts back on the clock movement with its tapered pins or set screws.
+So the first step is to put the metal plate with the posts back on the clock movement with its tapered pins or set screws.
 Install the movement with its metal dial plate into the round metal clock case and reattach.
 Install the clock dial back onto its metal holding plate.
 Put the hour hand on the clock as a friction fit and then the minute hand with its nut.

 Set the chime with time

+After the installation of the new movement, you will notice the clock will chime 5 minutes before the hour or after the hour, or 8 minutes, or whatever.
+The idea being that it won’t chime when it is meant to chime.
+The fix for this problem is extremely easy.
 Take the minute hand off of the clock.
 This is the longer of the two hands.
 With this minute hand off of the clock, turn it upside down.
 You will see it has a square hole where it attaches to the clock.
 This square hole is in a bushing that will rotate WITHIN the minute hand itself.

 Grab that bushing with needle nose pliers and rotate the bushing a little bit.
 Then put the hand back on the clock and see if it’s pointing to the correct place where the chimes went off.
 If it is, then set to time.
 Likewise, if it isn't, take the minute hand off again and rotate the bushing some more.
 Keep doing this until you get it perfect.
 Then set it to the correct time.
 This concludes the 132-071 Installation Instructions.